DARKMOONlite/Crafty_Controller_Fabric/docs/docker-setup.md

 Then just access crafty as you normally would.
 When specifying the minecraft server directory, please use `/minecraft_servers`
 <br/><br/>

-### Known Annoyances
+### Known General Weirdings
--  If `docker-copose` doesn't run, Check the compatibity between the compose file format and the [Docker Engine Release](https://docs.docker.com/compose/compose-file/compose-versioning/)
+-  If `docker-compose` doesn't run, Check the compatibity between the compose file format and the [Docker Engine Release](https://docs.docker.com/compose/compose-file/compose-versioning/)